jonnonz1/nz-statute-book/acts/public/1981/flags-emblems-and-names-protection-act-1981.md

   (b) under any name, title, style, or designation that contains the initials RSA if the use of that name is likely to lead any person to believe that the association consists of returned servicemen.
 (2) Every association (whether incorporated or unincorporated) commits an offence against this Act which carries on its activities under any name, title, style, or designation referred to in paragraph (a) or paragraph (b) of subsection (1).
-(3) Subsections (1) and (2) do not apply to the use of any name, title, style, or designation— (a) with the prior consent of the Governor-General in Council; or (b) by—
+(3) Subsections (1) and (2) do not apply to the use of any name, title, style, or designation— (a) with the prior consent of the Governor-General by Order in Council; or (b) by—
     (i) the Royal New Zealand Returned and Services’ Association Incorporated; or (ii) any association whose members include returned servicemen that is a member of or is affiliated to that Association; or
     (iii) any branch of any such association; or
     (iv) any association whose members include returned servicemen, current servicemen, or former servicemen and which has been approved for the purposes of this section by the Royal New Zealand Returned and Services’ Association Incorporated; or
   (c) by any association that was registered before the passing of the Police Offences Amendment Act 1956 if the association was formed under the name, title, style, or designation or was using the name, title, style, or designation immediately before the passing of that Act.
+(4) An order under subsection (3)﻿(a) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 18A Unauthorised use of words and emblems relating to 28th Māori Battalion
 (1) Subject to subsection (3), every person commits an offence against this Act who, in any business, trade, or occupation and in order to obtain money (or other property) or credit, displays, exhibits, or otherwise uses any of the following in such a manner as to be likely to cause anyone to believe that the display, exhibition, or use is under the authority, sanction, approval, appointment, or patronage of an association described in subsection (3)﻿(b)﻿(i) or (iii):